|

 Mirage Outfitters, at km 358.
 This

 is the last place to obtain fuel along this road.
-This place
+In Sep 2005

 |

-evening, before checking in at the outfitter, I drove on down
+That evening, before checking in at the outfitter, I drove on

-the road a few miles and came upon this "bone yard".
-It's where
+down the road a few miles and came upon this "bone yard".
+It's

-the hunters dispose of the carcasses of their kills.
-Here I
+where the hunters dispose of the carcasses of their kills.
+Here

-heard a pack of wolves howling and barking very close by, as the
+I heard a pack of wolves howling and barking very close by, as

 picture with my own camera - a Canon Powershot S2IS digital.
 The